pixeldrew/fe-platform/README.md

 * Implement new build setup
 * Add ability in AEM to identify which theme to use per template
 * Refactor Nashorn renderer to load theme sepcific SSR bundle and render theme specific component
+* Finish tasks in platform/.plan so that data can be loaded by the app server by reading the mediator as an AST and parsing the
+* imports to load component specific JSON